botblock/JavaBotBlockAPI/README.md

 The Request couldn't be performed properly.
 This can be f.e. the case when BotBlock.org denies access (403).
 - `RatelimitedException`
 When we exceed the ratelimit of BotBlock.org
-This shouldn't be the case with auto-posting since it has a minimum delay of 1 minute.
+This is usually not the case when using the auto-post method because of the minimal delay being 2 minutes.
+The GET method would also not call this as the result is cached for 2 minutes (unless disabled).
 - `NullPointerException`
 Thrown when BotBlock.org sends an empty response, meaning something got messed up on their side.